 The Turn of the Screw: To the Nth degree.
 Miles and Flora are orphaned, and their uncle ships them off to his isolated country estate and wants nothing to do with them.
 They're raised by servants, especially the valet Peter Quint and the governess Miss Jessell — who then died.
 Did the children still have the company of Quint and Jessell after death? were the servants bad influences on them?
 Who knows.
 Certainly the new governess proved to not be a satisfactory mother figure.

-The numerous children in Provost's Dog who were sold by their parents as slaves, throughout all the books.
-In Mastiff, Beka even mentions that she'll have plenty of people in Lower Town angry at her now that they can no longer sell their children.
+Beka: Mother dead, father never even named, although we know Beka's gift is from him and his mother is a minor character.
+Also the numerous children who were sold by their parents as slaves, throughout all the books.
+In Mastiff, Beka even mentions that she'll have plenty of people in the Lower City angry at her now that they can no longer sell their children.

 Taran of Lloyd Alexander's Chronicles of Prydain was raised on a farm by two old guys, neither of whom are in any way relatives.
 In Taran Wanderer he tries to find out who his parents were, and ends up losing interest.
 Princess Eilonwy's royal parents are dead, as is their kingdom.
 She has an evil aunt, however.
 Gurgi, meanwhile, was such an orphan that nobody was even sure what species he was.

 Achren was not really Eilonwy's aunt.
 In the fourth book, Taran Wanderer, Taran doesn't find out what happened to his own parents but does find out about Eilonwy's mother — it was revealed that Achren kidnapped Eilonwy as a baby, and Princess Angharad died trying to get her back.
 Additionally, the book The Foundling and Other Tales of Prydain reveals the identity of Eilonwy's father.